sanmatte/writeup_robotank/README.md

 ![](ichnusa_meme.png)
 #### Payload description
 In the image below, you can see an example of a payload that allows us to reset the ownership of the *forward* action.
 The first is what we can insert into the account motto input text and the second is how it becomes after the parsing.
 In order to fool the `includes` function and avoid breakage of our payload we encoded our payload in base64.
-After obtaining the XSS, we created payloads to reset all robot's actions: camera, forward, left, right, and backward.

-Using the initial coupon of 5 credits that was given at the beginning to each team, we bought the camera action...
 ![](poc.png)\
 *NOTE: There is a space between url and \\*